vexorian/dizquetv/CODE_OF_CONDUCT.md

 3. **Promotional materials**.
 Sharing marketing or other commercial content in a way that is outside the norms of the community.
 4. **Irresponsible communication.** Failing to responsibly present content which includes, links or describes any other restricted behaviors.

+### 'AI' policy

+There are ways in which a LLM-based tool can be helpful such as when searching the web or for learning.
+More so, tools like github and google themselves are being modified to railroad users into using LLM-based tools.
+It'd be really impractical and neigh-impossible to ban 'AI' altogether from being used during the development of a contribution and that's not really the purpose of this policy.

+HOWEVER, from a legal standpoint, it is too difficult to know the origin of LLM-generated code so there are risks of it infringing on copyright.
+And from a pragmatic stand point, we want to be able to trust the quality of the code.
+That is to say, we do not want contributions where the bulk of the code was AI-generated or or where the contributors themselves do not understand the code being pushed.
+This is also in relation to items 4 and 5 of the encouraged behaviors.
+We want contributors that can vouch for the code they contribute and can receive and act on constructive feedback to it.

+Note that this is only a policy affecting Pull Requests to this project.
+This project is released under a permissive FOSS licence, so there's nothing really that can stop forks from having a different policy on this and any individual is allowed to create such a fork should they want to.

 ## Reporting an Issue